Skip to main content

 FAQs

-The fequently asked questions (FAQ) noted below are to assist faculty and staff with their understanding of the tuiiton benefits.
-Information provided in the Summary Plan Descritpion (SPD) superseends anything noted in the FAQs.
+The frequently asked questions (FAQ) noted below are to assist faculty and staff with their understanding of the tuition benefits.
+Information provided in the Summary Plan Description (SPD) superseded anything noted in the FAQs.
 Benefits and eligibility can change at any time, and this is not a guarantee of eligibility or payment.

 Jump to: